 2. Communist Elements in Primary and Secondary Education

-In addition to instilling students with atheism, the theory of evolution, and communist ideology, primary and secondary education in the United States engages in psychological manipulation that destroys students’ traditional beliefs and morals.
+In addition to instilling atheism, the theory of evolution, and communist ideology in students, primary and secondary education in the United States engages in psychological manipulation that destroys students’ traditional beliefs and morals.
 It instills moral relativism and modern concepts that convey a corrupt attitude toward life.
 This occurs across all sectors of education.
 The sophisticated measures used make it almost impossible for students and the public to guard against the trend.

 a.
 Dumbing Down Students